supurloop/ssf/README.md

 For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed independently and correctly, so long as they are only accessed from the context of their respective task.

 In contrast the finite state machine framework requires that all event generation and state handler execution for all state machines occur in the same execution context.

-### SSFPortAssert()

-For a production ready embedded system you should probably do something additional with SSFPortAssert() besides nothing.

-First, I recommend that it should somehow safely record the file and line number where the assertion occurred so that it can be reported on the next boot.

-Second, the system should be automatically reset rather than sitting forever in a loop.

 ## Interfaces
 ### Byte FIFO Interface